 Well, the same can be said about AI.
-Unfortunately, the reality is that bots can mess up too.
+The reality is that bots can mess up too.

-And, it’s these types of situations to hold the potential to make your business look disorganised and unprofessional which in turn could cost your valuable time and sales.
+And, it’s these types of situations to hold the potential to make your business look disorganized and unprofessional which in turn could cost you valuable time and sales.

-Worse, they may even result in you to having to have very awkward conversations with your disgruntled customers which could negatively impact your brand’s reputation.
+Worse, they may even result in you having to have some very awkward conversations with your disgruntled customers which could negatively impact your brand’s reputation.

-This in action could look like a bot:
+For instance, in action, this could look like a bot:

 – Misreading a customer’s address and ordering an incorrect product